Aditya-Jain-15/Quantiles-in-Non-parametric-Regression-Local-Constant-Estimators-/README.md

 This is an Under Graduate Project I did at IITK.

 The project is aimed at exploring two local constant estimators for non-parametric regression namely <b> Nadaraya Watson estimator </b> and <b> Local Constant Quantile estimator </b>.
-The main aim of the project is to do empirical comparison of the two methods on some practical data set.
+The main aim of the project is to do empirical comparison of the two methods on a simulated data set.

 The project is divided into 3 main parts: